 The Permanent Vaccination Commission (STIKO) recommends vaccination against influenza for all persons over 60 years of age.
 There are further groups of people who may need vaccination, you can find them here.

 The flu vaccination must be repeated every year with the current, adapted vaccine, as flu viruses can change very quickly.
-The best time to do this is in October/November, as it takes about 14 days for the vaccine protection to build up.
-However, because an increased viral load is to be expected in the 2022 season, we offer the vaccination earlier.
+The best time for this is in October/November, as it takes about 14 days for the vaccination protection to build up.

 Vaccination is especially recommended for the following groups of people:

-- People with underlying diseases- Pregnant women from the 2nd trimester onwards.
+- Pregnant women from the second trimester onwards

 - medical staff and caregivers